 It gives kids a chance to process what they’ve learned

 Material is absorbed and remembered far better when it’s studied at spaced out intervals, as per the Spaced Repetition learning theory.
 Students can process what they’re studying better when they return to it as homework after a few hours have passed, giving them a chance to learn at intervals.
 Homework also gives the child a chance to find out if they are confused by the topic so that they can seek assistance.
-Homework assignments also help the teacher to asses individual children’s progress.
+Homework assignments also help the teacher to asses each individual child’s progress.

 It teaches kids responsibility

 When children reach high school, they’ll be expected to independently work on homework assignments, which are important for their final grades.
-Doing small amounts of homework from a young age helps prepare students to meet their school responsibilities when they get older.
+Doing small amounts of homework from a young age therefore helps prepare students to meet their school responsibilities when they get older.
 It also trains them to meet deadlines in the real world when they’ll be expected to put in effort on their own.

 It encourages parental involvement

-Bottom Line: Perhaps we need to be asking how to make homework in our children’s elementary school more effective, rather than discussing whether or not to eliminate it completely.
+The Bottom Line: Perhaps we need to be asking how to make homework in our children’s elementary school more effective, rather than discussing whether or not to eliminate it completely.
 Do you prefer that your kids spend time on homework after school?